top of page

 img011 copy 2.jpg

 In 2020, a group of Rompf’s former students initaited the Bill Rompf Junior Tennis Foundation, providing financial assistance to OKC junior players and to help them achieve their tennis dreams.
-In this same year, Rompf also began to personally give back to Oklahoma tennis by seeding, initiating and completing the construction and dedication of a full-size bronze statue of OK Tennis volunteer and coach, Francis Baxter (as the “Father of Oklahoma Tennis”), and then the Francis and Jean Baxter Scholarship, fostering tournament play for young Oklahoma juniors tennis players.
+In this same year, Rompf also began to personally give back to Oklahoma tennis by seeding, initiating and completing the construction and dedication of a full-size bronze statue of his life long friend, fellow coach, volunteer and mentor,

 FOR ABOUT BILL PAGE.jpeg